PanagiotisNtymenos/OMDb-API-Web-Design/README.md

   * Search Movies
   * Create Account
   * Login/Logout
-  * Save/Delete Bookmakrs
+  * Save/Delete Bookmarks

-The transactions between the frontend and the backend are achieved using a REST API made by myself!
+The transactions between the frontend and the backend are achieved using a REST API I made myself!